deltaDAO/mvg-portal/content/pages/terms.md

 **7.1** Without limiting the Customer’s obligations under Section 3.2, deltaDAO will implement reasonable and appropriate measures regarding the Access Controller to help the Customer secure published Data against accidental or unlawful loss, access or disclosure.

 **7.2** Data is always stored off-chain. deltaDAO has no control over this Data.
 Ensuring the confidentiality, integrity and availability of the Data is in the sole responsibility of the Customer.
 Only metadata relating to Data is stored on-chain.
-To provide for the functionality of the Data Portal deltaDAO saves on-chain Data in a custom database. **Metadata and Service Offerings must not contain personal data**.
+To provide for the functionality of the Data Portal deltaDAO saves on-chain Data in a custom database. **Metadata and Service Offerings must not contain Personal Data**.

 **7.3** Transactions that take place via the Data Portal are managed and confirmed via the respective EVM Compatible Blockchain.
 The **Customer’s public key on such EVM Compatible Blockchain is publicly visible** whenever the Customer engages in a transaction on the Data Portal.